Wells Fargo Merchant Services

 Pricing and fees of a Wells Fargo merchant account appear to vary based on a merchant’s business type, processing volume, and the representative setting up the account.
 Merchants have been reporting that Wells Fargo merchant accounts have been more expensive than prior providers, or that they experienced a large cost reduction when they switched to a new provider.

-The standard merchant account agreement of Wells Fargo includes a 36-month service commitment with a $500 Early Termination Fee (ETF).
+The standard merchant account agreement through Wells Fargo (available below) includes a 36-month service commitment with an Early Termination Fee (ETF) of either $500 per location (for merchants who have processed under $1,000,000) or $500 per location plus the cost of the merchant’s most expensive month multiplied by six (for merchants who have processed over $1,000,000).
 Additionally, it appears that merchants are often encouraged to rent processing equipment through First Data, which also includes non-cancellable lease agreements of up to 48 months.
 It is unclear, as of this review, if Wells Fargo also charges an annual PCI Compliance Fee, which is a common practice in the industry.

 |Key Points – Complaints & Service|